aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/rapid.en.md

 * **Branch**: Branch name to deploy (default: main)
 * **GitTag**: Git tag name to deploy (takes priority over branch if specified)

-## Security Considerations
+!!! warning "Security Considerations"
     For production use, the following security measures are recommended:

     1. **IP Restrictions**: Use `AllowedIpV4AddressRanges` and `AllowedIpV6AddressRanges` to restrict access to specific IP addresses
     2. **Disable Self-Signup**: Set `CognitoSelfSignUpEnabled` to `false` and have administrators create users
     3. **Proper Access Control**: Implement appropriate access controls when handling sensitive documents

-## Post-Deployment Setup
+### Post-Deployment Setup

 After clicking the deployment button, you will receive an email titled `AWS Notification - Subscription Confirmation`.
 Click the `Confirm subscription` link to start receiving deployment start and completion notifications.